CT or P Problem and Symmetric Gapped Fermion Solution: Another CT or P Solution via Symmetric Mass Generation on the mirror fermions

-We provide a new type of solution to the CT problem \eq{eq:CT-problem} via Symmetric Mass Generation (SMG).
+We provide another new type of solution to the P problem \eq{eq:CT-problem} via Symmetric Mass Generation (SMG).
 A schematic spatial configuration of the solution is shown in \Fig{fig:1} (a).
-The prevailing physical mechanisms at different energy scales $\rE$ are shown in \Fig{fig:1} (b).
+The prevailing physical mechanisms at different energy scales $\rE$ are shown in \Fig{fig:2} (b).
 We summarize the solution by enumerating the setup step by step below.